atomicptr/bunraku/README.md

 # bunraku (文楽)

-A 2D animation library for making games with C++23
+A header only 2D animation library for making games with C++23

 Inspired by the LÖVE library [anim8](https://github.com/kikito/anim8) and the Odin library [anima](https://github.com/atomicptr/anima).